 Elizabeth Ann Tatham, born Sep 5th 1882**, died Ascension Day 1933

 ** An interested reader has pointed out the error that Elizabeth Ann (nee Carrier), daughter of Joseph and Jane (nee Attenborough) was born Sep.
 5th 1852 and not as originally shown.
-Many thanks John … anyone else who wishes point out an error or add to the site, please feel free to do so … I welcome them.
+Many thanks John … anyone else who wishes to point out an error or add to the site, please feel free to do so … I welcome them.

 3 … “Eliza (1852-1876) ….
 Six weeks before the marriage of her brother William, Eliza married William Skevington Green, eldest child of South Street shoemaker and grocer William and Eliza (nee Skevington) — on July 27th 1875.
 Adeline refers to him as a schoolteacher though, like his father he appears to have been a shoemaker.

 Eight months after her marriage Eliza died on March 24th 1876, in Belper Street, aged 24.

 4 ….
 Sarah (1855-1938) married butcher and farmer Arthur William Sudbury, eldest son of William Sudbury, butcher and farmer, of Oakwell Farm

 5 …..
 Arthur Amos (1862-1893) or Amos Arthur as he was registered — died at the Elms in Stanley Street, unmarried, on April 13th 1893, aged 30.